dtolnay/noisy-clippy/README.md

 ## How often is each Clippy lint suppressed on crates.io

-Clippy's most severe flaw in my experience has been low-signal lints that are enabled by default, aren't worth resolving and commonly need to be suppressed.
+[Clippy]'s most severe flaw in my experience has been low-signal lints that are enabled by default, aren't worth resolving and commonly need to be suppressed.

 I use Clippy across a large number of my Rust projects, so I already get good